LESSON 1: Priestley Ministry of the Tribe of Levi

 - Benjamin

-Levi was not given land because his tribe was chosen to be priests with a special relationship with God instead of land.
-Since the tribe of Levi did not receive territorial inheritance, the tribe of Joseph was divided into two sections (Ephraim and Manasseh) to maintain 12 tribes.
-These 12 tribes united to form the nation of Israel, led by kings such as Saul, David, and Solomon.
+One of Jacob’s sons, Levi, was not given land because his tribe was chosen to be priests so they had a special relationship with God instead of land.
+Since the tribe of Levi did not receive a territorial inheritance, the tribe of Joseph was divided into two sections (a double blessing for Jacob’s son): Ephraim and Manasseh to equal a total of 12 tribes.
+These 12 tribes would eventually be unified as one nation, the nation of Israel, and be led by kings such as King Saul, King David, and King Solomon.

 Jacob’s son Levi in Genesis 34: